ericsagnes/hydra-pg/readme.md

 TODO: add nixops hydra expressions and instructions

-In hydra, create a projet then a jobset.
+In hydra, create a projet with a jobset.

 For projects, the only important things are to check `Enabled` and `Visible in the list of projects`.